 'The Queen Of Nothing' Is Holly Black's Heart-Stopping Finale To 'The Cruel Prince' Trilogy — Start Reading Now!

-On Jan.
-7, 2020, readers will know once and for all who will be the true ruler of the High Court of Faerie, with the release of The Queen of Nothing, the third and final book in Holly Black's YA fantasy series The Cruel Prince.
+Soon, readers will know once and for all who will be the true ruler of the High Court of Faerie, with the release of The Queen of Nothing, the third and final book in Holly Black's YA fantasy series The Cruel Prince.
 Bustle has an exclusive first look at the cover below, plus an excerpt from the heart-stopping new book.

 "I am so excited to be revealing the gorgeous cover to The Queen of Nothing," Holly Black tells Bustle.
 "I can’t wait for readers to discover all the twists and turns and surprises ahead.”